08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- I
 |- stood there
 |- asked myself,
-|- what if mas marami pa kaya ganto?
+|- what if mas marami?
-|- what if the environment here was as sustainable as all other cities or locations in our country?
+|- what if the environment here was as refreshing
-|- And others?
+|- As others?
 |- Nangarap lang ako
 |-  but stnading or sitting here in your midst, maybe it's not so much of a farfetched dream, maybe I too like many of you effect positive change in my own small way by contributing to a cause like this that truly matters